101. The Principles of Identifying Whether One Is of Caliber

 How do we measure people’s caliber?
 The most accurate way is to measure their caliber based on the degree to which they understand the truth.
-Some people can learn some specialism very quickly, but when they hear the truth, they become muddled and they doze off, it baffles them, nothing they hear goes in, nor do they understand what they’re hearing—that’ s what poor caliber is.
-With some people, you tell them they’re of poor caliber and they disagree.
+Some people can learn some specialism very quickly, but when they hear the truth, they become muddled and they doze off, it baffles them, nothing they hear goes in, nor do they understand what they are hearing—that is what poor caliber is.
+With some people, you tell them they are of poor caliber and they disagree.
 They think that being highly educated and knowledgeable means they are of good caliber.
 Does a good education demonstrate high caliber?
 It does not.
 People’s caliber is measured based on the degree to which they understand God’s words and the truth.
 This is the most standard, the most accurate way of doing it.
-There’s no use in trying to measure someone’s caliber by any other means.
-Some people are silver-tongued and quick-witted, and they’re really good at getting on with others—but when they read God’s words and listen to sermons, they understand nothing.
+There is no use in trying to measure someone’s caliber by any other means.
+Some people are silver-tongued and quick-witted, and they are really good at getting on with others—but when they read God’s words and listen to sermons, they understand nothing.
 When they speak of their own experiences and testimony, they reveal themselves to be mere amateurs, and all can feel that they have no spiritual understanding.
 These are not people of good caliber.
 So would such people be competent to handle some external matter for the house of God?
-Handling things for the house of God—in other words, performing one’s duty: Performing one’s duty involves the truth, it involves the interests of the house of God, it involves principles of conduct and the ways and methods by which one treats unbelievers, and it involves whether or not this duty is effective, and up to standard.
-It involves the truth, so if people don’t understand the truth, and rely on their own minds, facility with words, and the way they conduct themselves, will they be able to perform this duty properly?
-Will they be able to do it in accordance with God’s will?
-No. Even if they do stay on track in some things, that could be because what they’re doing does not involve the truth, and is purely a matter of the outside world.
-If they are asked to go and do something according to principle, and an unexpected situation occurs, they don’t know what to do; they think they should be able to handle it based on their own experiences, but doing so causes disturbances and interruptions; it messes things up.
+Handling things for the house of God—in other words, performing one’s duty: Performing one’s duty involves the truth, the work of God, and principles of conduct and the ways and methods by which one treats all kinds of people, and these issues all have a bearing on whether or not one’s performance of one’s duty is effective and adequate.
+Do these issues to do with performing one’s duty involve the truth?
+If they involve the truth, yet you do not understand the truth and are relying on your petty tricks and schemes, then will you be able to perform this duty properly?
+Will you be able to do it in accordance with God’s will?
+No. Even if someone does stay on track in some things, that could be because what they are doing does not involve the truth, and is purely an external thing.
+If they are asked to go and do something according to principle, and an unexpected situation occurs, they do not know what to do; they think they should be able to handle it based on their own experiences, but doing so causes disturbances and interruptions; it messes things up.
 Is there not something wrong here?
 And what is the cause of it?
-This is because their understanding is not pure, they do not understand the truth, and they haven’t grasped the principles.
-When they encounter something that involves the truth or principles, they don’t know what to do; their own human ideas appear, and they end up harming the work and the interests of the house of God and are disgraced.
+This is because their understanding is not pure, they do not understand the truth, and they have not grasped the principles.
+When they encounter something that involves the truth or principles, they do not know what to do; their own human ideas appear, and they end up harming the work and the interests of the house of God and are disgraced.

 Excerpted from “Understanding the Truth Is Crucial to Fulfilling One’s Duty Properly” in Records of Christ’s Talks